danblevins/articles/README.md

 # Insightful Articles
-This is a list of articles I've found insightful.
+This is a list of articles I've found insightful or thought provoking.

 -
   -